azagoruyko/rigBuilder/README.md

 RigBuilder is a Qt-based visual builder for Python tooling, with a strong focus on DCC workflows (Maya by default).

-It combines:

-- a tree-based module system (`core.py`) with XML serialization,
-- a full editor/runtime UI (`ui.py`),
-- and a live Python function browser (`functionBrowser.py`) that auto-builds argument widgets from function signatures.

 <img width="1294" height="916" alt="image" src="https://github.com/user-attachments/assets/f47a27a8-57c5-4f32-b118-9ef77d513796" />

 ## Current capabilities